Guided Mountain Hikes Helvellyn Midsummer Sunset Hike

 - Some experience of hill walking is preferable as this is a full day’s mountain walk, although full training and guidance will be given.

 - A good level of fitness is required as this is a strenuous walk that includes steep and mountainous terrain.
 This is a 9 mile (14km) mountain walk with 1,050m of ascent (and descent).
-The last three hours of this will be completed at dusk and into darkness.
+The last two hours of this will be completed at dusk and into darkness.

 - All walks will include uneven ground, rough and mountainous terrain, stream crossings, steep ground and mountain summits; we may experience adverse weather conditions.